-Clause 79 makes provision for adopted persons to obtain a certificate or endorsement giving place of birth.
+Clause 79 makes provision for adopted persons and adoptive parents of adoptees under 18 years to obtain a certificate or endorsement giving place of birth.

 Clause 80 provides for extracts or copies of entries in the Register of Births to remain unavailable on the discharge of an adoption order where this is included in the order of discharge.